HOME

 The word itself combines yū (幽: "dim, secret, tranquil") and gen (玄: "mysterious, profound")

-a mysterious sense of beauty that is subtly suggested rather than explicitly shown.
-It's a feeling of awe or wonder inspired by the deeper, hidden aspects of something, often involving an awareness of the universe and its mysteries.
+For me it's a feeling of awe or wonder inspired by the deeper, hidden aspects of something, often involving an awareness of the universe and its mysteries.

 Essentially, it's about the beauty that lies beyond what is immediately visible or understandable.

-Zeami, the master of Noh, wrote that Yūgen is found in
+It is said that Yūgen is found in

 “seeing the moon through the branches of a tree.”

 The branches matter as much as the moon—perhaps more.
-For in the obstruction, the mind is stirred.

-In that partial view, imagination breathes.
+In that partial view, imagination is allowed to breathe.

 There are days when the world feels less like a place, and more like a memory.